physicskitten/Droplet-Tracking/TJ_coding/circle_detection.md

 # circle_detection.py

 ## Overview
 `circle_detection.py` is a Python script designed for detecting and tracking circles in a video using computer vision techniques.
 It utilizes OpenCV for image processing, Kalman Filters for tracking, and the Hungarian algorithm for matching detected circles across frames.
-The primary application is tracking bubbles or particles in a video sequence and generating training data from the detected circles.
+The primary application is tracking droplets of oil in a video sequence and generating training data from the detected circles.

 ## Dependencies
 The script requires the following libraries: